hci-lab-um/heuristics-for-test-tool-design/README.md

 These 12 heuristic questions are intended to provoke thought and ideas when designing or choosing a test tool.
 Elsewhere in this repository are explanations and action lists for each heuristic, plus background to the research.

 A [quick-start page](Heuristics-fast-path.md) and a downloadable [quick checklist of the heuristics](Heuristics-list-for-quick-meeting.pdf) are available, and can be used to start a conversation before deep diving into this repository.
-You are unlikely to use the heuristics in a linear 1-12 way; you are more likely to iterate between the heuristics, finding out more about "Why?" as you explore "Who?" and "Context?":
+Review all the heuristics, and then decide where you need to deep-dive.
+You are unlikely to use the heuristics in a linear 1-12 way; you are more likely to iterate between the heuristics, finding out more about "Why?" as you explore "Who?" and "Context?"

 <details><summary>Click for example iterative flow through the heuristics</summary>